elastic/kibana/src/core/public/public.api.md

     fatalErrors: FatalErrorsStart;
     // (undocumented)
     http: HttpStart;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    //
     // (undocumented)
     i18n: I18nStart;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "InjectedMetadataStart"